ABOUT US

 Co-Founder

-Cam spent more than 20 years building and leading Hey Guy Media, a Dallas–Fort Worth–based communications and creative firm developing campaigns for some of the world’s most recognized brands, including Mattel, Toyota, KinderCare, Chipotle, General Motors, Shell, IHOP, and Disney.
+For more than 20 years, I built and led Hey Guy Media, a Dallas–Fort Worth–based communications and creative firm that developed campaigns for brands including Mattel, Toyota, KinderCare, Chipotle, General Motors, Shell, IHOP, and Disney.

-His work has included brand and product launches, executive and internal communications, crisis response, and long-form content development across corporate, nonprofit, and public-sector organizations.
+My work has covered brand and product launches, executive and internal communications, crisis response, and long-form content across corporate, nonprofit, and public-sector organizations.

-Earlier in his career, Cam spent more than a decade in broadcast television with HBO and ESPN, earning two National Emmy Awards.
-His experience includes more than 2,000 hours of live television production, spanning SportsCenter, the NFL Draft, Inside the NFL, and On the Record with Bob Costas.
+Earlier in my career, I spent more than a decade in broadcast television with HBO and ESPN.
+Along the way, I earned two National Emmy Awards and helped produce more than 2,000 hours of live programming, including SportsCenter, the NFL Draft, Inside the NFL, and On the Record with Bob Costas.

-He later transitioned into public service, developing and implementing the first external communications strategy for the National Reconnaissance Office.
+I later stepped into public service, where I developed and implemented the first external communications strategy for the National Reconnaissance Office, one of the intelligence community’s most sensitive and consequential agencies.

-Cam also served eight years on the board of the Osteogenesis Imperfecta Foundation, including three years as Board President, supporting programs serving more than 50,000 families worldwide.
+I’ve also served eight years on the board of the Osteogenesis Imperfecta Foundation, including three years as Board President, supporting programs that serve more than 50,000 families worldwide.

 Kelly Banner